top of page

 There are also memorable sights associated with Isambard Kingdom Brunel, such as the SS Great Britain ship and the Clifton Suspension Bridge, which dramatically spans the Avon Gorge.
 Street art – works by Banksy and much else besides – is another big draw in Bristol.

 A two- or three-hour walking tour of the city centre and harbour will give you a good overview.
-Bristol is a 15-minute train ride from Bath.
+With visits to SS Great Britain and the Clifton Suspension Bridge too, think a full day.

-Wells lies about an hour’s drive south of Bath, through green and rolling Somerset countryside.
-England’s smallest city (population 12,000) is a gem.
-I’ll show you around the glorious Gothic cathedral (a highlight is the world’s second oldest clock!) and the moated Bishop’s Palace, and take you to the Vicar’s Close, the oldest continuously inhabited street in the country.
+A short drive away lies Wells, England’s smallest city (population 12,000).
+It’s a gem.
+I’ll show you around the glorious Gothic cathedral (one of its many highlights is the world’s second oldest clock!) and the moated Bishop’s Palace with its glorious gardens, and take you to the Vicar’s Close, the oldest continuously inhabited street in the country.

 Dorset

 I lived in the county of Dorset for much of my childhood.
 Highlights include the geological wonders of the Jurassic Coast (a World Heritage Site) at Lulworth Cove and Durdle Door, and Corfe Castle, one of the most striking ruined castles you’ll ever see.
-I can also take you to places associated with Thomas Hardy, who lived in and wrote so evocatively about the area.

 Images VisitWest